 Jalapeno Turkeyballs with Avocado-Cilantro Pesto over Coconut Rice

 These are insanely delicious and bursting with flavor!
-I honestly don’t think you fully understand what you’re getting yourself in to when you make this dish.
-Go dance around your kitchen after taking your first bite and you’ll feel so fresh and so clean :).
+I honestly don't think you fully understand what you're getting yourself in to when you make this dish.
+Go dance around your kitchen after taking your first bite because you're going to love this.

 This was a pretty random idea that came to me out of nowhere the other day, but clearly it was from the heavens above.